 What type of information do you collect when I apply for an auto loan?

-- trade-in information (title or loan information, registration, etc.)
+- any vehicle trade-in information (title or loan information, registration, etc.)

-- amount you expect to finance (including vehicle purchase price, taxes, tags, title and warranty, less any down payment)
+- amount expected to finance (including vehicle purchase price, taxes, tags, title and warranty, minus any down payment)

-If you’ve already picked out the vehicle you wish to buy, we’ll also need:
+And, if you’ve already picked out the vehicle you wish to buy, you’ll also need: